Sleeping somewhere noisy really sucks.

 - Plays for 20 Minutes

-There is a light inside his stomach that lights up when the sound is playing and a handy strap so you can attach it to the side of a cot, pram or a car seat and take Ewan with you wherever you need to go.
+There’s a light on Ewan the Dream Sheep’s tummy that shows when sound is playing and he also has a handy strap so you can attach him to the side of a cot, or pram or car seat.
+He’s a fully portable sleep sheep.